Privacy Against Agnostic Inference Attacks in Vertical Federated Learning: Introduction

-Focusing on the prediction phase, in \cite{Xinjian}, it has been demonstrated that when the exact form of the confidence scores are shared with the active party, there is a risk of the adversary (i.e. the active party) reconstructing the features of the passive party, which are considered private information.
+Focusing on the prediction phase, in \cite{Xinjian}, it has been demonstrated that when the exact form of the confidence scores is shared with the active party, there is a risk of the adversary (i.e. the active party) reconstructing the features of the passive party, which are considered private information.
 This can result in a privacy leak for the users, and therefore known as inference attack.
 The reconstruction is accurate when the number of unknown features, or the passive party features, is less than the number of classes.
 In \cite{RaVaGu} various approaches regarding improved inference attacks have been proposed that are based on solving an under-determined system of linear equations.
 In particular, it is shown that using methods that approximate the best worst case solution among feasible solutions can significantly improve the attack accuracy.
-Furthermore, as a defense mechanism, it has been shown in \cite{RaVaGu} that by transforming the passive features\footnote{For brevity, throughout the paper we use passive (active) features and passive (active) parameters instead of passive (active) party's features and passive (active) party's parameters, respectively.} in a linear fashion and keeping the transformation mapping hidden from the active party, it is possible to preserve the model's accuracy while reducing the privacy leakage, (i.e., higher mean squared error in reconstructing the passive features).
+Furthermore, as a defense mechanism, it has been shown in \cite{RaVaGu} that by transforming the passive features\footnote{For brevity, throughout the paper we use passive (active) features and passive (active) parameters instead of passive (active) party's features and passive (active) party's parameters, respectively.} in a linear fashion and keeping the transformation mapping hidden from the active party, it is possible to preserve the model's accuracy while reducing the privacy leakage (i.e., higher mean squared error in reconstructing the passive features).

-While previous works have studied inference attacks in the prediction phase using samples whose confidence scores (or a different version of them) are available at the active party, in this paper, under the white box setting, we focus on the privacy leakage of samples whose confidence scores are not yet available at the active party.
+While previous works have studied inference attacks in the prediction phase using samples whose confidence scores (or a different version of them) are available at the active party, in this paper, under the white-box setting, we focus on the privacy leakage of samples whose confidence scores are not yet available at the active party.
 This can include samples in the prediction phase for which no score has been requested by the active party, as well as samples used in the training phase to train the VFL model.
 Since the adversary is unaware of the confidence score of the attack target, we refer to this type of attack as an \textit{agnostic inference attack}.
+Focusing on this type of privacy leakage, the main contributions of the paper are as follows.
 Focusing on this type of privacy leakage, the main contributions of the paper are as follows.